 As is the case for all families, we determine the noncustodial parent's ability to pay, not willingness or unwillingness to pay.

 Noncustodial Parent Waiver Petition Process

 Bowdoin occasionally waives a noncustodial parent from participating in the financial aid process due to extreme circumstances.
-Students who would like to petition that we waive their noncustodial parent should complete a waiver petition.
+Students who would like to petition that we waive their noncustodial parent should complete a waiver petition and upload it through IDOC.
 Please note that Bowdoin requires a third party statement and relevant court documents (if applicable).
 Submitting a waiver request does not automatically mean that the noncustodial parent's involvement will be waived.
 A student aid counselor will be in touch if we need additional information regarding the noncustodial parent.
 Please note that unwillingness to pay for college is not a sufficient reason to waive a noncustodial parent's participation.

 We welcome you to contact the Office of Student Aid at email@example.com or (207) 725-3144 if you have questions or concerns about the application requirements for your noncustodial parent.